In Court and in the Courthouse

 In speaking to a panel of judges of mixed genders, the presiding judge ought to be addressed first.

-- The proper designation of a Provincial Court Judicial Justice is "Your Worship".
+- The proper designation of a Provincial Court Justice of the Peace is "Your Worship".

 Other Court Officials

 - The most appropriate form of address for a Master is "Your Honour".